The New York Turtle and Tortoise Society

 • Webmaster — Jim Van Abbema

 Prime Produce is a not-for-profit 501(c)3 community service organization located in Manhattan.
-We are very grateful and pleased to have been hosted by them on February 18.
-The venue is a fully equipped theatrical workshop space, which is ideal for our presentations and members.
-We look forward to our new partnership with Prime Produce in the future.
+We are very pleased they are now hosting our meetings.
+The venue is a fully equipped theatrical workshop space, which is ideal for our presentations, and we look forward to our new partnership with Prime Produce in the future.

 NYTTS gratefully acknowledges ZooMed Laboratories, Inc., That Pet Place, and Unco Industries, Inc.–Vermiculture for their ongoing donations of gift certificates and turtle and tortoise care supplies, made available at our Annual Turtle and Tortoise Shows.